OpenTreeOfLife/otindex_ansible/README.md

 If Ubuntu machine, need to create admin user

     sudo visudo
 edit to:

     ## Members of the admin group may gain root privileges
     %admin ALL=(ALL) NOPASSWD:ALL

+And then create an new admin user named admin

     sudo adduser --disabled-password admin --ingroup admin
     sudo su - admin